 Choral and orchestral rehearsals

-Alistair has prepared orchestras and choirs for performance by other conductors.
+Alistair has prepared orchestras and choirs for performance.
 Works include:

 - Bach: Brandenburg Concerto 3